High performance gas analyzers for

 Upstream the denitrification stage (NO, NH3)

 Selective Catalytic Reduction (SCR) deNOx installations are common for large scale combustion plants like coal fired power utilities.
 Nitrogen oxides (NOx) formed in combustion processes are efficiently reduced to water and nitrogen in the SCR process.
 Ammonia (NH3) or urea (CO(NH2)) is introduced to the flue gases upstream of a heterogeneous catalyst where the reduction takes place.
-Depending on the amount of dust, type and concentration of acidic gas components in the flue gas, the SCR process is normally operated in the temperature range of 300 °C – 400 °C. One GasEye cross-duct sensor can be used to control the ammonia concentration in-situ directly after the high temperature reaction enabling real-time control of exact dosage of NH3.
+Depending on the amount of dust, type and concentration of acidic gas components in the flue gas, the SCR process is normally operated in the temperature range of 300 °C – 400 °C. One GasEye cross-duct sensor can be used to control the ammonia concentration in-situ directly after the high temperature reaction, enabling real-time control of the exact dosage of NH3.